 The remainder of the staff would be technicians, administrative and clerical, craftsmen, etc. They would outnumber the professionals by perhaps 2 to 1.
-The overall scale envisaged for the new laboratory is at most a quarter of that of the Rutherford Laboratory.
+The overall scale envisaged for the new laboratory is about a quarter of that of the Rutherford Laboratory.

-6. Time scale
+7. Time scale